cyrus303/WeatherPrediction/README.md

 # WeatherPrediction using Machine Learning

-predicting weather using ARIMA model
+Data cleaning was done using Spark weather prediction using ARIMA model